-If wealth was always represented by a moneybag, often weighing
+If wealth was always represented by a moneybag,

-their long hair or beards, symbolic of rampant sexuality.
+hair or beards, symbolic of rampant sexuality.

 Many of these are exhibitionists, both male (displaying and